Please select your state

 My family lived the American dream.
 I watched my father and mother go back to school as adults to expand their skills and realize their potential.
 It was their bravery, to take risks and make their world better, that inspired me to return to college in my mid-20’s and get a bachelor’s degree from MSU.
 I began working in elections, politics, and entrepreneurship before beginning my career at AFP in 2015.
 At AFP, I am responsible for setting the strategic direction that drive our priorities to change the institution of government so Montana can be free and prosperous.
 I am fortunate to lead a strong team that has helped build growing communities all over Montana where people succeed by helping each other improve their lives.

-As a father to 3 wonderful daughters, I am concerned about the future we are going to leave behind for them and their generation.
-I see a nation saddled with terrible debt and a growing divide along partisan lines that is spreading contempt.
+As a father to 4 wonderful daughters, I am constantly concerned about the future we are going to leave behind for them and their generation.
+I see a nation saddled with terrible debt and a growing divide along mostly partisan lines that is spreading contempt.
 I also see a country with unlimited potential that is still reaching for the stars and its people going out of their way to help their neighbors through terribly difficult times.
-As a passionate advocate for freedom, I will continue to find ways to change the institution of government and fight for a future that leads to prosperity for not only my children, but all people.
-This is my life’s work and I couldn’t be more honored to do it beside such principled individuals in Americans for Prosperity.
+These are two stark-different futures.
+As a passionate advocate for freedom, I will continue to find ways to change the institution of government and reach for the stars, fighting for a future that leads to prosperity for not only my children, but all people.
+This is my life’s work and I couldn’t be more honored to do it beside such principled individuals at Americans for Prosperity.

 My parents are Holocaust survivors and came to America after the war for freedom and opportunity.
-I have seen what oppression looks like through their eyes and I hope to preserve the liberty we enjoy today for future generations.
-I work with legislators, veteran’s groups, youth groups, and activists around the state to engage their communities in policy reforms that promote liberty.
-By providing opportunities to develop better skills and sharing knowledge through one-on-one relationships and at events we host and participate in, I continually strive to find innovative ways to engage with new and existing communities.
+I have seen what oppression looks like through their eyes and it has inspired me in my work to preserve the liberty we enjoy today for my family and future generations.
+As our legislative liaison, I work closely with legislators, help build policy coalitions, and engage community leaders throughout Montana to advocate for policy reforms that ensure equal rights, promote a society of mutual benefit, and help people improve their lives.

 I was a frustrated activist who wanted to make my community better.
 But I didn’t know how to do it or where to start.
 It was a grassroots organizer who mentored me and showed me how to organize and inspire others in my community.
 Now, I get to be that person for others.
 I organize individuals around the principles of liberty and give them an outlet to make positive change.
 It’s my mission to build communities of open minded people who value their liberties and are ready willing and able to take action to defend them.

-I’ve seen how devastating it can be when the government puts up barriers that inhibits prosperity in the lives of everyday Americans.
+When I was young, I learned how devastating it can be when government puts up barriers that inhibit prosperity in the lives of everyday people.
 As a child, my family experienced homelessness when we lost our home due to the way tax laws were written.
-When I found Americans for Prosperity, I was given the tools to help break down barriers to opportunity and improve the lives of all Montanans.
-I am in a position to help empower more people create a freer society with fewer barriers, where individuals can realize their full potential.
+As an adult, I found Americans for Prosperity and was given the tools to help make changes and lower those government barriers that impose on people’s livelihoods.
+Now I am in the position to help give those tools to more people to empower them so that we may create a freer society with fewer barriers where people can prosper.

 The issues we’re working on: